 The Cast of “Eyes of The American” by Samm-Art Williams at Negro Ensemble Company, NYC, 1985.
 Douglas Turner Ward, Artistic Director.
 Glynn Turman, Graham Brown Seret Scott, Samm-Art Wiliams, directed by Walter Dallas.
 I learned so much about directing from Graham in this production.
 He was so gifted, generous, and pure genius!
 A million thanks to Douglas Turner Ward!

 Elain Graham and Walter Dallas.
-Working on a new play, The Rabbit Foot by Leslie Lee, with the brilliant actress Elain Graham, at Robert Redford’s Sundance Institute in Utah.
-Circa 1988. — in Sundance Utah.
+Working on a new play, The Rabbit Foot by Leslie Lee, with actress Elain Graham, at Robert Redford’s Sundance Institute in Utah.
+Circa 1988. — (Sundance Utah).

-(2009) with S. Epatha Merkerson after a performance of Come Back, Little Sheba on Broadway.
+S. Epatha Merkerson after a performance of Come Back, Little Sheba on Broadway.
+(2009)